k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/07_broadway_flow_add_condition_execise.md

  Step 1.
  A. The output value of the <strong>Count</strong> Actor is 3.
 This is the number of the records returned by the <strong></strong>DbCommand</strong> Actor.
  B. The output value of <strong>GreaterThanEquals</strong> Actor is <strong>true</strong>.
- C. <strong>Stage6</strong> has been executed since the condition returned <strong>true</strong>.
+ C. <strong>Stage 6</strong> has been executed since the condition returned <strong>true</strong>.
- D. The following messsage has been given by the Logger Actor of Stage6:
+ D. The following messsage has been given by the Logger Actor of Stage 6:
  <strong>INFO: The are 3 customers in the list</strong>
  </code></pre>
  </ul>